Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Default-Configuration.md

 This is a good starting point when first discovering what resources are created by this module.

-> IMPORTANT: Ensure the module version is set to the latest
+> IMPORTANT: Ensure the module version is set to the latest, and don't forget to run `terraform init` if upgrading to a later version of the module.

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/Azure/terraform-azurerm-caf-enterprise-scale?style=flat-square)